awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ses-template.md

 # AWS::SES::Template<a name="aws-resource-ses-template"></a>

 Specifies an email template\.
 Email templates enable you to send personalized email to one or more destinations in a single API operation\.
-For more information, see the [Amazon SES Developer Guide](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/send-personalized-email-api.html)\.

-You can execute this operation no more than once per second\.

 ## Syntax<a name="aws-resource-ses-template-syntax"></a>